Medusa (Marvel Comics): Royalty

 During the "War of Kings" storyline, Medusa was with the Inhumans when they went into space and forged an alliance with the Kree and was also there when Havok, Lilandra Neramani, and the rest of Havok's Starjammers requested asylum from Vulcan and his forces.
 When Maximus speaks out, Medusa pushes him aside.
 After Ronan is wounded in battle with Vulcan's forces, Medusa states to the Shi'ar that they had made a big mistake and vows that they will pay for this.
-Medusa sends a broadcast on Black Bolt's behalf and tells the citizens of the Kree Empire that they have suffered an unprovoked assault by the forces of the Shi'ar.
+Medusa sends a broadcast on Black Bolt's behalf and tells the citizens of the Kree empire that they have suffered an unprovoked assault by the forces of the Shi'ar.
 The shield that once protected their star system has fallen.
-During a discussion with the other members of the Inhuman Royal Family, Medusa states that Shi'ar blood will spill in the next fight while trying to keep the Kree in line.
+During a discussion with the other members of the Inhuman royal family, Medusa states that Shi'ar blood will spill in the next fight while trying to keep the Kree in line.
 Medusa and Black Bolt approve of Maximus' idea to create a mechanism to help them in their fight against the Shi'ar.
-Medusa ends up devastated when the T-Bomb goes off with Black Bolt and Vulcan still where the T-Bomb was.
+Medusa ends up devastated when the T-Bomb goes off with Black Bolt and Vulcan in its vicinity.
 While weeping in Crystal's arms, Medusa declared that they have won.

 During the "Dark Reign" storyline, Medusa was seen when Quicksilver appears in Attilan and present them with the Xerogen Crystals following the defeat of Unspoken.
 Medusa then absolves him of his crimes and restores his citizenship.

 During the "Realm of Kings" storyline, Medusa ends up taking control of the Inhumans following Black Bolt's death.
 Devos the Devastator arrives and ends up inciting a riot in the Alpha Primitives.
 The Mighty Avengers arrive and help to quell the riots incited by Devos.
 Henry Pym learns from Medusa about what happened to Black Bolt and expresses his sorrow for her loss as he too had lost Wasp.
-Medusa and the rest of the Inhumans deal with Dr. Vere and Zarek when they plot to overthrow the Inhuman Royal Family.
+Medusa and the rest of the Inhumans deal with Dr. Vere and Zarek when they plot to overthrow the Inhuman royal family.

 She takes her husband's place in the Illuminati when Iron Man reassembles the team in response to the Hood's attempts to acquire the Infinity Gems, although in the end Steve Rogers takes 'custody' of Black Bolt's gem at the conclusion of the crisis.

 As part of the Marvel NOW! event, Medusa becomes a member of the Future Foundation when the Fantastic Four take a time-traveling trip.